Gizra/circuitauction-docs/client/how-to-view-clients-bids.md

 1. Make sure you are on the right [sale context](../sale/sale-context.md).
 2. On the side menu go to **bids**.
 3. Here you wiil find a list of all clients' bids, ordered by lot numbers.
-You can perform the same actions as the client page.
+You can perform the same actions as on the client page.

 ![bids___backoffice](https://user-images.githubusercontent.com/20393485/46786347-40489d80-cd3d-11e8-8571-bf3ec5c86ccf.jpg)